Hermes335/Portfolio-Amolong/README.md

 - Add your social media links

 ### Images
+The portfolio now includes beautiful SVG placeholder images:
+- **Profile image**: Modern gradient-based profile placeholder
+- **About section image**: Clean design representing your coding journey
+- **Project images**: Unique placeholders for each project with relevant visual elements

-Replace the placeholder elements with actual images:
+To replace with your own images:
-- Profile picture in hero section
+1. Keep the same file names or update the `src` attributes in `index.html`
+2. Recommended formats: JPG, PNG, or SVG
+3. Recommended sizes:
+   - Profile image: 400x400px (square, will be displayed as circle)
-- About section image
+   - About image: 500x350px (rectangular)
-- Project screenshots
+   - Project images: 400x300px (rectangular)
-- Favicon in `images/favicon.ico`
+   - Favicon: 32x32px (square)

 ## 📱 Sections